sovrynn/ecdo/1-EVIDENCE/conspiracy-theories/elite-conquest/README.md

 "History and current events clearly expose how racism/equality has proven to be an incredibly efficient political weapon, and take note, as a weapon, they are as old as government itself." - Jeff Chiacchieri (2017) https://t.co/2xs84Nvc6B https://t.co/UkVs87TACW

+## Tom Wheeler, former FCC chairman...

+Tom Wheeler, former FCC chairman speaking at the National press Club in 2016.
+Say what? https://t.co/TnrO0ntywA

+See img/1802719621121753449-X291ZxzJrFz55Or7.mp4.

 ## Citations

 1. [Craig Stone](https://nobulart.com)